 We’re reviewing the “Drop-In” feature for Echo devices and how easy it is to operate.
 While you can’t eavesdrop on people without express permission, a lot of people have forgotten about this handy Echo feature.
 “Drop-In” is a fun way to keep up to date on all the goings-on in your home.

 Step 1: Download the app

 First, ensure that you have the Alexa app downloaded on your Android or iOS device (and that is it is the latest version).
-Drop In should work with all available Echo devices at this time, although of course, you will need two different Echo devices for Drop In to work: With the app, you can drop in on other devices, but you can’t receive a drop-in call (you can receive voice calls, though).
+Drop In should work with all available Echo devices at this time, although of course, you will need two different Echo devices for Drop In to work: With the app, you can sometimes drop in on other devices, but you can’t receive a drop-in call (you can receive voice calls, though).
 Once you’ve downloaded and launched the app, you should be prompted to set up Alexa Calling and Messaging.
 If you aren’t, tap the speech bubble at the bottom of the screen to sign up and fill out your important contact information.

 If you do not want to be able to receive Drop In calls — after all, who wants their friends knowing what they are doing every second of the day? — you can also enable the Do Not Disturb mode on your Echo, which will block the Drop In feature until you turn it off.

 David Cogen — a regular contributor here at Digital Trends — runs TheUnlockr, a popular tech blog that focuses on tech news, tips and tricks, and the latest tech.
 You can also find him on Twitter discussing the latest tech trends.

 - The best Amazon Echo tips and tricks